14 JAW-DROPPING NSW COASTAL WALKS

 This is our favourite walk on the NSW Central Coast.
-On our last visit, it rained on and off the whole weekend, but we decided to give it a go and thankfully, it was still lovely.
+On our last visit, it rained on and off the whole weekend, but we decided to give it a go and can report it’s quite manageable in light rain.

 We always start the Bouddi Coast Walk in the north and head south; I have never attempted it the other way because I don’t particularly appreciate walking into the sun.

 Mount Bouddi picnic area is also a good starting point or alternatively the visitors centre where you will find plenty of parking.